insight-platform/Savant/samples/traffic_meter/README.md

 cd ../..
 ```

-To create a custom Graphana dashboard, sign in with `admin\admin` credentials.
+To create a custom Grafana dashboard, sign in with `admin\admin` credentials.